Erectile Dysfunction in Australia: an evidence-based guide for men

 Common causes and contributing factors

-- Blood pressure, cholesterol, diabetes, obesity, and reduced cardiovascular fitness
+Blood pressure, cholesterol, diabetes, obesity, and reduced cardiovascular fitness.
+Smoking, high alcohol intake, and poor sleep quality.
+Hormonal factors in selected cases.

-- Performance anxiety, stress, low mood, and relationship tension
+Performance anxiety, stress, low mood, and relationship tension.
+Past negative sexual experiences and fear of recurrence.

-When to see a GP: practical red flags
+When to seek medical review: practical red flags

 Seek medical assessment if ED is persistent, getting worse, or accompanied by symptoms like chest pain, reduced exercise tolerance, major mood changes, or significant relationship distress.